Skip to main content

 --path runme

 This code uses the Dagger CLI to build a Go project from the runme GitHub repository using your system's architecture and Operating System.
-After the build, it fetches a specific file from the runme project.
+After the build finishes, it holds a reference to the specific build artifact, the runme binary.

 runme binary

-This output shows the steps executed by Dagger, which successfully performed the tasks in the code block.
+This output shows the steps executed by Dagger, which successfully performed the tasks in the code block and built the runme binary.
+However, unless explicitly specified, it won't export the binary to your local machine.
+More below.

 dagger call \